Procedures

 The Source device computes the Anchor Search ‘timingDiffSlot’ and ‘timingDiffOffset’ using the timing information received in the

-event as shown below: ‘timingDiffSlot = txClkSlot - rxClkSlot;’ ‘timingDiffOffset = txUs - rxUs;’
+gHandoverTimeSyncEvent_cevent as shown below: ‘timingDiffSlot = txClkSlot - rxClkSlot;’ ‘timingDiffOffset = txUs - rxUs;’

 Time Synchronization signaling chart